 Although it is not known where or with whom Vermeer studied, there are no signs that he completed his apprenticeship in his native Delft.
-In the past, the accomplished, but elderly Abraham Bloemaert (Utrecht, 1566-1651) was frequently cited as a possible candidate seeing the connections between the venerable painter and Vermeer's future mother-in-law, Maria Thins.
+In the past, the accomplished, but elderly Abraham Bloemaert (Utrecht, 1566–1651) (fig. 1) was frequently cited as a possible candidate seeing the connections between the venerable painter and Vermeer 's future mother-in-law, Maria Thins.
 But Bloemaert died three years before Vermeer had become a master and there is no trace that Vermeer had ever traveled to Utrecht.
-The senior Delft painter and Catholic friend of Vermeer's family, Leonaert Bramer, has also been linked to Vermeer's apprenticeship but there is absolutely no trace of Bramer's idiosyncratic Italianate manner in Vermeer's early work.
-Too, the traditional candidacy of Karel Fabritius, Rembrandt's most promising but short-lived pupil, has been debunked since Fabritius had joined the Delft Guild of St Luke only fourteen months before Vermeer.
+The senior Delft painter and Catholic friend of Vermeer 's family, Leonaert Bramer (fig. 2), has also been linked to Vermeer 's apprenticeship but there is absolutely no trace of Bramer 's idiosyncratic Italianate manner in Vermeer 's early work.
+Too, the traditional candidacy of Carel Fabritius, Rembrandt 's most promising but short-lived pupil, has been debunked since Fabritius had joined the Delft Guild of St Luke only fourteen months before Vermeer.

-The most prominent fact that surfaces from an overview of existing knowledge of Vermeer's technique is that the Delft master worked securely within the technical boundaries of his contemporaries.
+The most prominent fact that surfaces from an overview of existing knowledge of Vermeer 's technique is that the Delft master worked securely within the technical boundaries of his contemporaries.
 For all practical purposes his materials were identical to those of his colleagues.
 This should not come as a surprise.
 The materials available to artists in the seventeenth century were severely limited when compared to those that can be found in any discreetly furnished art supplies store today.
-Perhaps, the only noteworthy divergence was Vermeer's lavish use of the costly natural ultramarine blue instead of common azurite.
+Perhaps, the only noteworthy divergence was Vermeer 's lavish use of the costly natural ultramarine blue instead of common azurite.
 His celebrated lemon-yellow is nothing more than lead-tin yellow found even on the palette of the most modest Dutch painter.
 In any case, it is likely that whatever their shortcomings, the paints that are largely available today would have most likely been the envy of any seventeenth-century painter.
 A typical Dutch palette probably had no more than ten paints upon it at any given time (fig. 3).

 By the seventeenth century, Northern painting studio practices had become fairly standardized.
 They were for the great part based on procedures pioneered in the Renaissance with the introduction and perfection of the oil painting technique.